Venskovich/ram121bot/README.md

 The fun bot, which randomly changes your RAM value

-It is possible to play once a day
+It is possible to play twice a day: at 6am and 5pm

-The list is renewed every week and top 5 players get win points
+The list is renewed every week and top players get win points